 There is a period of time between the first thought of euthanasia and actually choosing it.
 When we are unsure if it is the right thing to do (for moral or religious reasons).
 When we wonder if we should wait awhile longer because he looks brighter today.
 When we simply need time for closure with our beloved friends who have shared our life for the past 15 years.

 We all know one day death will come.
 But perhaps, we are not prepared for how dying looks like.

 We may say that based on medical tests and reports, your vet knows best when is the right time to euthanise.
 We may also say that based on years of living so closely with your animal friends, who knows better than you?

 Because we are so emotionally bonded with our pets and fearful of the flood of grief that follows, it helps to have a daily record of their activities so we can be objective in deciding when it is time to end life.

 When our animal friend is no longer responsive to his surroundings nor recognise us.
 When she refuses to drink or eat, even her most favourite food.
 When they are constantly crying in pain.
 When breathing becomes laboured.
-When they seem anxious and confused.
-When the bad days outnumber the good.
+When he seems anxious and confused.
+When bad days outnumber good days.

 You see, living longer does not always mean living better.
 As much as we want our best friends to have a good life, it is just as important for them to have a good death.
 Love them enough to give them that.

 Dear Faye-Faye @ Mount Pleasant (Mandai)